All I Want (Toad the Wet Sprocket song)

-"All I Want" is a song by American alternative rock band Toad the Wet Sprocket from their 1991 album, Fear.
-"All I Want" was Toad the Wet Sprocket's first successful song.
-It became one of their most well-known songs, reaching the top 20 on the US Billboard Hot 100 and the Canadian RPM Top Singles chart.
+"All I Want" is a song by American alternative rock band Toad the Wet Sprocket, released by Columbia Records in 1992 as the second single from their third album, Fear (1991).
+"All I Want" reached number 15 on the US Billboard Hot 100 and number 10 on the US Cash Box Top 100.
+For its radio release, a version was parenthetically labeled a remix and featured pronounced vocal mastering, heard mainly during the song's hook.
+The album version is the unmastered mix.

 Composition

 On the song's content, singer Glen Phillips said, "It's very much about how fleeting any kind of epiphany is.
 It's all about the moment passing very, very quickly and how there's a desire to hold onto it.
-That would be a constant, but it comes and it goes and it goes very quickly."
+That would be a constant, but it comes and it goes, and it goes very quickly."